Vision and History

 AP is committed to action and we encourage partners to develop campaigns to address the cause of their dis-empowerment.
 Most need no urging.
 To them, advocacy means action.
 Our job is to provide the tools.

-The following campaigns have been supported by AP and attracted donor support: Remembering the Srebrenica massacre in Bosnia (1999-2015); Empowering women in newly-independent Kosovo (2000-2005); Advancing girl’s education in Afghanistan (2003-2008); Helping Roma women in Europe to use IT and organize (2003-2006); Protecting the Travelers of Dale Farm from eviction (2006-2012); Protecting human rights in the minority Tamil areas of Sri Lanka (2008-2012); Reducing the risk of war rape in South Kivu, DRC (2009-2013); and empowering survivors of war rape in Mali (2013-).
+In time, we hope that the startup will evolve into a self-sustaining program and eventually lead to social change.
+The following startups have evolved into programs and attracted significant donor support: Remembering the Srebrenica massacre in Bosnia through quilting (1999-2015); Empowering women in newly-independent Kosovo (2000-2005); Advancing girl’s education in Afghanistan (2003-2008); Helping Roma women in Europe to use IT and organize (2003-2006); Protecting the Travelers of Dale Farm from eviction (2006-2012); Protecting human rights in the minority Tamil areas of Sri Lanka (2008-2012); Reducing the risk of war rape in South Kivu, DRC (2009-2013); and empowering survivors of war rape in Mali (2013-).

 AP supports this process by sending a staff member or Peace Fellow to help launch the startup.
 One example occurred in South Kivu, DRC, in 2008 when we suggested that our Congolese partner SOS Femmes en Danger could reduce the risk of armed sexual violence by renting land where women could cultivate in security.
 This formed the basis for a 4-year campaign that attracted support from the German government and reduced sexual violence in that area.